Itisha2987/CG-Programming_assignment1/README.md

 Standard OpenGL for CPP procedures are to followed to run the files.

 ### Steps to run in Windows:
+1. Setup OpenGL in CodeBlocks or Visual Studio.
+2. Create a freeglut Project.
+3. Import file then build and run the project.

 ### Steps to run in Linux:
+g++ filename.cpp -lGL -lGLU -lglut